Call for Nominations

 - certifies that the information provided in the nomination documents and related documents is true, complete and accurate to the best of their knowledge;

-- consents to the sharing between NSERC and any academic institution to which they are, or may become, affiliated of any and all information, including personal information, in any way related to the nomination and to the grant/award;
+- consents to the sharing between NSERC and any university or college to which they are, or may become, affiliated of any and all information, including personal information, in any way related to the nomination and to the grant/award;

 - understands the Access to Information Act and Privacy Act (including the Use and Disclosure of Personal Information Provided to NSERC) as they pertain to information contained in the nomination package;

-- attests that others listed on the nomination have agreed to be included;
+- attests that all individuals named in the nomination have agreed to be included;

 - certifies that the nominator is not currently ineligible to apply for and/or hold funds from NSERC, the Social Sciences and Humanities Research Council of Canada (SSHRC), Canadian Institutes of Health Research (CIHR) or any other research or research funding organization world-wide for reasons of breach of policies on responsible conduct of research such as ethics, integrity or financial management policies; and